sourav-bk/Golang/Intro.md

 Additionally, I have experience with Redis for caching and RabbitMQ for messaging systems purpose and, that enabling me to build scalable and efficient backend systems.

-Aadditionally, I have experience with caching and messaging systems, including Redis and RabbitMQ, enabling me to build scalable and efficient bckend systems.

 I have also been involved in designing and developing microservices-based architectures APIs using REST, GraphQL, and gRPC.